goesjoomla/JoomlaEZ.com/README.txt

 	* 100% tableless design.
 	* Select from either fixed (px unit based) or elastic (em unit based) grid-based layout.
-	* Ability to re-style any individual page entirely, not just the component output, by defining page class suffix for appropriated menu item.
+	* Ability to create individual styling for entire page, not just the component output, by defining page class suffix for appropriated menu item.
-	* 5 fully customizable general wrappers such as header, body, footer, etc.
+	* 6 fully customizable general wrappers such as header, body, footer, etc.
+	* 6 wrapper formats to implement from simple graphic to special rounded corners using alpha channel graphic for general wrappers.
-	* 17 fully collapsible module positions.
+	* 18 fully customizable module positions.
+	* 4 advanced module chromes to implement from simple graphic to special rounded corners using alpha channel graphic for Joomla modules output.
+	* Ability to turn on / off or switching wrapper format / module chrome for any individual position on-the-fly without breaking overall layout.
 	* Styles for creating tableless layout predefined.
-	* Express individual module re-styling: all module chromes have applied smart technique for easily re-styling any module at any position without the need of applying module class suffix.
-This allow unlimited module styling for both background graphic and module title.
+	* Express individual module styling: advanced module chromes have been applied smart technique for easily creating individual style for any module at any position without the need of applying module class suffix.

 1.3.
 Typography:
 ----------------